HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

   > Names of the readouts structures are used further in the implementations if IG4SaveOutputTool, hence they should contain the name of the detector type they represent: "Tracker", "ECal" (or "EMCal"), "HCal".

 * C++ factory method should:
-  * actually construct all the modules of the detector (extracting detail information eg. on number of modules in z direction or in phi, their material, etc. from the XML file)
+  * actually construct all the modules of the detector (extracting detail information e.g. on number of modules in z direction or in phi, their material, etc. from the XML file)
   * set the sensitive detector type to either **Geant4Tracker** or **Geant4Calorimeter**.
     This way hits can be stored in either `DD4hep::Simulation::Geant4TrackerHit` or `DD4hep::Simulation::Geant4CalorimeterHit`